 Almost every breakfast I had here was Hoppers with Coconut Sambol or Lunu Mirsi or Mango Chutney.

 The String Hoppers are mostly made of red rice.
 They come in piles – small hoppers piled one over the other.
 Each one typically makes one bite if you can manage to pull them apart.

-String hoppers are essentially bland and have not much taste for themselves.
-So, their taste depends on the company you provide them.
-Choose from a range of curries, chutneys or Sambol.
+String hoppers are essentially bland and do not much taste for themselves.
+So, their taste depends on the company you provide them with.
+Choose from a range of curries, chutneys, or Sambol.

 The Kurakkan is Ragi or Nachni in Sinhala.
 This is like a steamed Idiyappam made of equal parts of rice flour and Ragi flour.
 However, what I ate in Sri Lanka was very hot and spicy not the bland ones that I have eaten in Kerala.

 So, you eat it with lots of coconut milk.
-In fact, you break this into a powdery spread, pour a lot of coconut milk.
+In fact, you break this into a powdery spread and pour a lot of coconut milk.

 Boiled Healthy Options – Kiri Ala & Sweet Potato

 At one lunch I had a helping of Kiri Ala – well, it is just boiled yam.
 Another time I had a similar helping of boiled sweet potato.
 Yet another time, I had a helping of boiled pumpkin.

 All these dishes were garnished with a bit of Tadka and sprinkled with bits of coconut.
 Then, it’s up to you to mix and match it with spicy chutneys.